Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau

-In \secref{sec2}, we present the neural model and derive its Lienard form.
-In \secref{sec3}, by means of the perturbation technique, we derive the CFGL equation.
-In \secref{sec4}, we present our efficient semi implicit Riesz fractional finite-difference scheme for the CFGL equation and numerical results.
+In \secref{sec2}, we present the neural network taking into account the long-range diffusive coupling.
+In \secref{sec3}, by means of the perturbation technique, we derive the complex fractional Ginzburg-Landau (CFGL) equation which describes the equation of motion.
+In \secref{sec4}, we solve efficiently the CFGL equation following closely \cite{shen} in space discretization, and propose the semi-implicit Riesz fractional finite-difference scheme and the linearly implicit Riesz fractional finite-difference scheme where only one linear system is solved by time iteration.
+We then present the numerical results and show the equivalence between the continuous CFGL model and the discrete HR model for relatively large network.
 Our work is summarized in \secref{sec5}.